 Go the emergency room if you have severe abdominal pain that makes you so uncomfortable that you can't sit still.
-You may be referred for immediate surgery to diagnose and treat your condition.
+You may be referred for immediate evaluation to diagnose and treat your condition, possibly with surgery.

 If your abdominal pain is moderate and predictable — for example, it always begins soon after eating — call your doctor for an appointment.
 When you call to set up an appointment, you may be referred to a specialist, such as a gastroenterologist or vascular surgeon.

 Here's some information to help you get ready for your appointment.